Discover Noto, a Sicilian Baroque SpringEditorial

 Val di Noto – Sicilian Almonds

 Val di Noto is where our almonds are grown, metres away from the sea.
-The natural irrigation of the land allows the almond trees to continue to thrive and be nurtured with the traditional ways of farming, creating a superior quality almond.
+The natural irrigation of the land allows the almond trees to continue to thrive and be nurtured through traditional ways of farming, creating a superior quality almond.
+Dry farming, is a great sustainable way of looking after the land whilst enhancing the flavour of the almonds through the intensity of nutrients in the soil.

 There are 7 varieties of Sicilian heirloom almonds that we personally know about and 5 of those are used in our Strazzanti almond cake blend.
 After 10 seconds of eating a Val di Noto almond you discover a natural, rich, yet subtle marzipan note that gradually and then suddenly appears on your palette.
 Filled with essential oils our almonds make one of the most moist cakes with its naturally balanced flavour and aroma of almonds in its purest form.